top of page

 • How does secondhand asbestos exposure affect family members?

 Secondhand exposure happens when asbestos fibers are brought home on a veteran’s clothing or equipment.
-Family members can inhale these fibers, increasing their risk of developing mesothelioma.
+Family members can inhale these fibers, increasing their risk of developing mesothelioma or asbestos-related lung cancer.
 If diagnosed, they may be eligible for compensation just like veterans.

 • Can veterans file claims for asbestos-related mesothelioma?